-- During transitions between lessons (going from one lesson to another) pupils will act appropriately, which means no running through the corridors or loitering. - Where there are concerns about behaviour on corridors a sanction will be put in place.
+- Pupils should move through the corridors in a safe, calm and respectful manner. - During transitions between lessons (going from one lesson to another) pupils will act appropriately, which means no running through the corridors or loitering. - Where there are concerns about behaviour on corridors a sanction will be put in place.
 Sanctions can range from a C2 (30 minute detention) up to an and including permanent exclusion, depending on the severity of the incident. - It is essential that all pupils are aware of the time and the need to arrive promptly to every lesson to avoid lost learning time and a sanction.